 If the car is a dedicated track toy with no need for street driving, you may want to look into halo seats with surrounds to help cradle your head and prevent neck or brain damage in a side impact.

 If, however, you’re looking for a stylish and lightweight seat to use in your street/trackday car with no need to meet stringent motorsport ratings, we do offer a few exciting bare carbon options from Tillett that will help your car shed a few extra pounds and look extra cool in the process.

 Each of the seats we offer are built from a composite core.
 Whether your ultimate aim is to make your car as light as possible or simply to add a safe and secure motorsport seat, we’ve got what you need.
-Our seat offerings range from a scant six pounds like Tillett B1 Carbon Race Car Seat TIL-B1 seat, on up to twenty-six, and everywhere in between.
+Our seat offerings range from a scant six pounds like Tillett B1 Carbon Race Car Seat TIL-B1 Add to Cart seat, on up to twenty-six, and everywhere in between.
 Consider your project’s weight needs when choosing the right seat as well.
 A time attack racer or drag racing machine may need to consider every potential ounce saved, while an endurance racing car might not care so much about a few pound difference.

 How you fit in the seat is an incredibly important, perhaps the most important, consideration when choosing a racing seat.
 You’ll need to make some measurements of your own body when choosing a seat.